MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * **Together mode**: Ensure that you consider the following best practices for a scene building experience: [*Mandatory Fix*]
   * All images are in .png format.
-  * The final package with all the images put together must not exceed 1920x1080 resolution.
+  * The final package with all the images put together mustn't exceed 1920x1080 resolution.
 The resolution is an even number.
 This resolution is a requirement for scenes to be shown successfully.
   * The maximum scene size is 10 MB.
   * The maximum size of each image is 5 MB.
 A scene is a collection of multiple images.
 The limit is for each individual image.
   * Select **Transparent** as required.
 This checkbox is available on the right panel when an image is selected.
 The overlapping images must be marked as Transparent to indicate that they're overlapping images in the scene.